Greenback Party: Establishment

 Peter Cooper of New York, presidential candidate of the Greenback Party.

 The Greenback Party emerged gradually from the consolidation of like-minded state-level political organizations of differing names.
 According to historian Paul Kleppner, the origin of the Greenback Party is to be found in the state of Indiana, where early in 1873 a group of reform-minded farmers and political activists declared themselves free of the two established parties and established themselves as the Independent Party.
 One of the founding members, John C. Wilde, is cited several times in a northern Michigan newspaper from 1898 explaining the reasons for the beginning of the Party.
 The group nominated a slate for statewide office, running on a platform which called for expansion of the national currency.
 (In Wisconsin in the same year, a short-lived Reform Party, also called Liberal Reform Party or People's Reform Party, a coalition of Democrats, reform-minded Republicans, and Grangers secured the election of William Robert Taylor as Governor of Wisconsin for a two-year term, as well as a number of state legislators, but it never formed a coherent organization.)

 The Indiana Independent organization cast its eyes upon a broader existence the following year, issuing a convention call in August 1874 urging all "greenback men" to assemble at Indianapolis in November to form a new national political party.
 The result of this call was an undelegated gathering of individuals held in November in Indianapolis which was more akin to an organizational conference than a formal convention.
 No new party was formally established, but a governing Executive Committee was named for the prospective National Independent Party, with the body assigned the task of composing a declaration of principles and issuing another call for a formal founding convention.

 Several regional conventions took place in 1875, merging the activities of local political parties towards a single end.
 Most of those attending these initial gatherings were farmers or lawyers, with few urban wage workers or trade union officials — the union movement having been shattered and atomized following the Panic of 1873.

-The party nominated its first national ticket at a convention held in Indianapolis, Indiana in May 1876.
+The party nominated its first national ticket at a convention held in Indianapolis in May 1876.
 The party's platform focused upon repeal of the Specie Resumption Act of 1875 and the renewed use of non-gold-backed United States Notes in an effort to restore prosperity through an expanded money supply.
 The convention nominated New York economics pamphleteer Peter Cooper as its presidential standard-bearer.